-For year, we were completely afraid to take action because we worried it would uncover something we couldn’t afford to make right.
-But we saved our money, and hired the right contracting team and forged ahead.
+For years, we were completely afraid to take action because we worried it would uncover something we couldn’t afford to make right.
+But we saved our money, and hired the right contracting team and forged ahead with our DIY enclosed porch project.

 Our porch area is directly below what is now our dining room.
 The ceiling was made from exterior vinyl and the walls were just random pieces of tongue and groove.
 We pulled all of that down in a couple of days.